dekuNukem/exixe/README.md

 * Brightness values are 7-bit integer from 0 to 127, 0 being off and 127 being brightest.

-* OD and dots are not available on exixe-12, changing them will have no effect.
+* SPI commands are the same for exixe-12 and exixe-14, however OD and dots are not available on exixe-12, changing them will have no effect.

 ### Notes